 Gaming and Gambling

-The NGA is researching the intertwining of social games (games) and gambling (gambling) online, as well as in the possible harmfulness of this.
+The Ksa is researching the intertwining of social games (games) and gambling (gambling) online, as well as in the possible harmfulness of this.

 Round table discussion